 Probably the single most important qualification for an entry-level candidate is exam progress.
 Entry-level candidates should be prepared to pass two exams before being seriously considered for employment.
 However, a candidate with one exam and excellent internship experience is just as desirable as a candidate with two exams and no experience.
 The market discourages candidates from passing more than three exams without experience.
 After passing two exams, your time would be best spent developing strong, relevant technical skills.

 Typically, the most desirable candidates possess a bachelor's degree in a quantitative area of study.
 These include:

 - Computer Science

 - Management Information Systems (MIS)

 While employers favor candidates with a quantitative background, it is not unusual for candidates with degrees in liberal arts, education, or other disciplines to land a position provided they have proven ability to pass exams and good technical skills.

 Many employers prefer a candidate have some actuarial experience prior to consideration.
 Whether you are still in college, a recent graduate, or a career changer, an internship or co-op is a good idea if not a requirement.

 If you are still in college, it is vital that you obtain at least one actuarial summer internship.
 Ideally, you will strive for two.
 Internships are a great opportunity to "try on" a discipline.
-One summer you can try out pensions and the next property and casualty.
-Also, try to have one internship at a traditional insurance company and another at a consultancy.
-The environment at a consultancy is vastly different from that of an insurer and the environment in life insurance is different from property and casualty.
+One summer you can try out retirement and the next property and casualty.
+Also, try to have one internship at a traditional insurance company and another at a consultancy or brokerage.
+The environments at consultancies and brokerages are vastly different from that of an insurer and the environment in life insurance is different from property and casualty.

-Article written in May 2011 by Jacob Galecki.
-Jacob is a Senior Recruiter at Liberty Mutual Insurance specializing in the recruitment of actuarial professionals, and holds a Bachelor of Business Administration in Actuarial Science from Temple University.
+Article written in May 2011 and revised in 2019 by Jacob Galecki.
+Jacob is a recruiter specializing in the recruitment of actuarial professionals, the founder of Galecki Search Associates, and a former actuarial analyst.